mo1ein/jobname/src/digikala/digikala.md

 - What is ACID?

-- Can you example about consistancy issue in work?
+- Can you example about consistency issue in work?

 - Which SQL engines support ACID?